bjin01/spmigration/README.md

 **I would appreciate any help, bug fixing, code optimization and testing feedbacks to me.**

+## Prerequisites:

+**- The channel label need to consist "-sp1" "-sp2" "-sp3" "-sp4" or "-GA" etc.**

+**- The script has been tested with Python 2.7.13 with SUSE Manager 3.2.4**

+**- The user you use must have permissions to create a group in the organization in which you run this script.**

 ## Function Highlights:

 * __Parameters:__ - enter your base channel label, target base channel label, the current sp version and target sp version.
 See spmigration.py -h